skupperproject/skupper-website/input/start/index.md

 To demonstrate service exposure, we need an application to work with.
 This guide uses an HTTP Hello World application with a backend and a frontend.
-Use `kubectl run` and `kubectl expose` to start the backend on `us-east` and create a service for it.
+Use `kubectl create deployment` and `kubectl expose` to start the backend on `us-east` and create a service for it.

 <div class="code-block-label">US East</div>

-    kubectl run hello-world-backend --image quay.io/skupper/hello-world-backend --port 8080 kubectl expose deployment/hello-world-backend
+    kubectl create deployment hello-world-backend --image quay.io/skupper/hello-world-backend
+    kubectl expose deployment/hello-world-backend --port 8080

-Use `kubectl run` to start the frontend on `eu-north`.
+Then, use `kubectl create deployment` to start the frontend on `eu-north`.
 Use `kubectl expose` with `--type LoadBalancer` to make the frontend externally accessible.

 <div class="code-block-label">EU North</div>

-    kubectl run hello-world-frontend --image quay.io/skupper/hello-world-frontend --port 8080 kubectl expose deployment/hello-world-frontend --type LoadBalancer
+    kubectl create deployment hello-world-frontend --image quay.io/skupper/hello-world-frontend
+    kubectl expose deployment/hello-world-frontend --type LoadBalancer --port 8080

 ### Expose the service